Hunger in America Statistics

 Some people live in places where they do not have easy access to a grocery store, especially in rural states like Wyoming and Nevada.
 15% of people who live in rural areas struggle with hunger.

-There are now more than 200 food banks in America which supply food for 63,000 food pantries and shelters in the United States.
+There are now more than 200 food banks in America which supply enough food for 63,000 food pantries and shelters in the United States.
 This is up from around 24 in 1980.
-However, even despite the increase in food banks and shelters, food security has not been achieved.
+However, even despite the increase in food pantry options and shelters, food security has not been achieved.
 Food insecurity has remained unchanged in the past few years.

 There are now more than 200 food banks in America which supply food for 63,000 food pantries and shelters in the United States.